alantelles/ultragendocs_content/basic-syntax.md

 >The UltraGen syntax guide for writing your applications.

 Let's now introduce you to the basic UltraGen syntax.
 UltraGen is a imperative language which programs are composed by statements or blocks of statements and expressions.
 Statements are delimited by a new line.
 Blocks are delimited by a line with keyword and an `end` keyword.
+Expressions are statements that return something.

+## Comments

-Expressions are statements that return something.\n\n## Comments\n\nLet's start with comments as we will use it in examples.
+Let's start with comments as we will use it in examples.
 You comment a line with a `#`.
 You can comment a block (multiline comment) starting it by `###` and ending with `###!`.

 ```ruby
 # a line of comment